Dingola/QMLDesktopAppTemplate/README.md

 <br><br>

-## 🔐 Required: Personal Access Token (PAT) for GitHub Actions
+## 🔐 Required: Personal Access Token (PAT) and Codecov Token for GitHub Actions

 To use the GitHub Actions workflows included in this template, you need to create a Personal Access Token (PAT) and add it as a repository secret.
+Additionally, for code coverage reporting, you need to add a `CODECOV_TOKEN` as a repository secret.

 ### 🔧 How to create the PAT: